 - At least one of your vehicles travels some miles within Kansas.

-- What would be a reason my license would not be issued?
+What would be a reason my license would not

 A license will not be issued if the applicant has been previously licensed under this Agreement and that license is still under revocation by any member jurisdiction or the application contains any misrepresentation, mistatement, or omission of information required in the application.

 If I do not have an IFTA license and have a